 - Severe illness support with the establishment of a Lasting Power of Attorney

-- If applicant is of working age, then they must have been employed a minimum of 5 consecutive years falling within the last 5 years
+- If applicant is of working age, then they must have been employed within the electrical and energy industry for the last five consecutive years

 - Exception - unless employment stopped due to ill-health or disability